Varun789/Varun789/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AWS Cloud
+- 🔭 I’m currently working on AWS Cloud technology
 - 🌱 I’m currently learning Deep Learning
-- 💬 Ask me about AWS Cloud
+- 💬 You can ask me about AWS Cloud
-- 📫 You can reach me here
+- 📫 You can reach me [here](www.linkedin.com/in/varunladha)
 - ⚡ Fun fact: Everything is funny about me :laughing: